dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 ---------------------

 For our blog to function we need a way to persist data.
 Doctrine 2 provides an ORM library designed exactly for this purpose.
-The Doctrine 2 ORM sits ontop of a powerful
+The Doctrine 2 ORM sits on top of a powerful
 `Database Abstraction Layer <http://www.doctrine-project.org/projects/dbal>`_ that gives us storage abstraction via the PHP PDO.
 This allows us to use a number